 You have a lot of flexibility in how you group pages for products and services.
 You can use summary pages that describe how the services solve problems, and include buttons or URLs that link to pages with more detailed information.
 Or you can simply offer each service on its own page.
 However you do it, we recommend that if it has a price, give it it's own page.
 If you put a number of products or services together as packages, make pages packages too.
 Those pages should always have a value proposition stating the benefit to the customer, a description, a call to action, and a contact form.
 This provides opportunities for anyone who opens these pages to engage, no matter where they are in the funnel.

-We'll build your buyer personas and create a 12-month content plan for a special price for a limited time.
+We'll build your buyer personas and create a 12-month content plan.

 Tip 4: Focus navigation to help people discover what you do